Sanctions on Russian tycoon Deripaska will create global ripples

 Deripaska has made no public comment about the sanctions.
 Part of his empire, Rusal, said it regretted its inclusion on the U.S. sanctions list, adding that its advisors were studying the situation.

-Hong Kong-listed Rusal is one of the world’s biggest aluminum producers.
+Hong Kong-listed Rusal is one of the world’s biggest aluminium producers.
 It says exports to the United States account for over 10 percent of its output.

 Rusal owns assets in Italy, Ireland, Sweden, Nigeria, Guyana, Guinea.
 It owns a stake in Australian QAL, the world’s top alumina refinery.